-And as an evolutionary step from SMS, MMS is also a shift from 2G to 3G as well as a globally standardised service and the only 3GPP standardised 3G service today.
+And as an evolutionary step from SMS, MMS is also a shift from 2G to 3G as well as a globally standardised service and one of the first 3GPP standardised 3G services today.
+This mass-market application leads the continuous expansion on services beyond voice.